 - Prepare the stock in a saucepan and heat gently – use 1 stock cube and half the gravy pot.
 It should be warmed through but not bubbling away like mad

-- Melt half the butter and teaspoon of oil over a low heat then add the onions.
+- Melt half the butter and olive oil spray over a low heat then add the onions.
 Gently fry for 5 mins or until they are soft and starting to go translucent

 - Add the garlic and mushrooms along with half the gravy stock pot and a few turns of black pepper then make sure the heat is right down.
 Fry for another 5 mins stirring constantly so nothing burns